cdrectenwald/DataSciencePost/README.md

-# Predict Availability for Seattle Airbnb
+# Seattle AirBnB Predicted Availabiltiy
-This project was completed as part of the course requirements of Udacity's [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) certification.
+This project was completed as part of the course requirements of Udacity's Data Scientist Nanodegree
 ## Overview
 The project used a [Kaggle dataset](https://www.kaggle.com/airbnb/seattle) containing data about listings Seattle Airbnb listings during 2016.